SjoerdV/SjoerdV.github.io/_posts/2021-09-25-post-a-little-less-conspicuous-introduction-part1-4.md

 \
 The proposed setup is meant for demo purposes only and certainly not production ready without extra precautions and explanations put in place. \
 \
 The packages, distributions and commands used and referred to in this article are valid for the most recent software versions available at the date of article publication.
-There is no guarantee the routines described here will keep working at a later date.\
+There is no guarantee the routines and packages described here will keep working at a later date.\
 \
 Furthermore rest assured, since the internet (no capital here!) was created with absolutely no security or privacy in mind, it will never deliver on any promise of these concepts.
 But why hand-over all your data on a platter and be profiled?
 It's like peeing naked in the middle of Grand Central Station and have everyone stare at you, would you really?
 At least put on a dress and pee in a bucket underneath you, doing that some people won't even notice you are there. \
 \